akashgurava/server/unbound/README.md

 # Unbound DNS Server Setup

-Complete setup guide for Unbound DNS server with split DNS, ad blocking, and Prometheus metrics on macOS.
+Complete setup guide for Unbound DNS server with split DNS and ad blocking on macOS.

 ## Overview